 Superalignment and Indirect Normativity

 in 2023, OpenAI introduced their idea of superalignment here.
-It seems in some ways similar to Iterated Distillation and Amplification (Paul Christiano):
+It seems in some ways similar to Iterated Distillation and Amplification (IDA) (Paul Christiano):

 “Our goal is to build a roughly human-level automated alignment researcher.
 We can then use vast amounts of compute to scale our efforts, and iteratively align superintelligence.”